rslifka/elasticity/README.md

 This will ensure that you protect yourself from API changes, which will only be made in major revisions.

-# Kicking Off a Job
+# Roughly, What Am I Getting Myself Into?

-When using the EMR UI, there are several sample jobs that Amazon supplies.
-The assets for these sample jobs are hosted on S3 and publicly available meaning you can run this code as-is (supplying your AWS credentials appropriately) and ```JobFlow#run``` will return the ID of the job flow.
+If you're familiar with the AWS EMR UI, you'll recall there are sample jobs Amazon supplies to help us get familiar with EMR.
+Here's how you'd kick off the "Cloudburst (Custom Jar)" sample job with Elasticity.
+You can run this code as-is (supplying your AWS credentials and an output location) and ```JobFlow#run``` will return the ID of the job flow.

 ```ruby
 require 'elasticity'